clap-rs/clap/README.md

 There are several excellent crates which can be used with `clap`, I recommend checking them all out!
 If you've got a crate that would be a good fit to be used with `clap` open an issue and let me know, I'd love to add it!

-* [`structopt`](https://github.com/TeXitoi/structopt) - This crate allows you to define a struct, and build a CLI from it!
-No more "stringly typed" and it uses `clap` behind the scenes! (*Note*: There is work underway to pull this crate into mainline `clap`).
 * [`assert_cli`](https://github.com/assert-rs/assert_cli) - This crate allows you test your CLIs in a very intuitive and functional way!

 ## Recent Breaking Changes